-Dr. Wong Wing Kuen Albert (Chairman)
+Dr. Wong Wing Kuen Albert (Chairman) Mr. Chen Yihua Mr. Du Hui

-The AC held five meetings during the year ended 31 December 2019 in reviewing the quarterly, interim and annual reports before submission to the Board, the corporate governance, internal control and risk management issue, adequacy of the resources, staff qualifications and experience, training programmes and budget on accounting, financial reporting and internal audit functions; and making recommendations to the Board on the re-appointment and appointment of external auditor of the Company and the engagement of a consultancy firm for the provision of risk assessment and internal audit services and provision of environmental, social and governance services to the Group.
+The AC held four meetings and passed one written resolution during the year ended 31 December 2020 in reviewing the quarterly, interim and annual reports before submission to the Board, the corporate governance, internal control and risk management issue, adequacy of the resources, staff qualifications and experience, training programmes and budget on accounting, financial reporting and internal audit functions; and making recommendations to the Board on the re-appointment of external auditor of the Company and the engagement of a consultancy firm for the provision of risk assessment and internal audit services and provision of environmental, social and governance services to the Group.
 The Company Secretary acts as the secretary to the AC.
 The AC performs, amongst others, the following roles and functions:

-- ensure that co-operation is given by the Company's management to the external auditor where applicable; - review the Group's quarterly, interim and annual results announcements and reports and the financial statements prior to their recommendations to the Board for approval; - review the effectiveness of Group's financial reporting system, risk management and internal control systems; and - review transactions with connected persons (if any).
+- ensure that co-operation is given by the Company's management to the external auditor where applicable; - review the Group's quarterly, interim and annual results announcements and reports and the financial statements prior to their recommendations to the Board for approval; - review the effectiveness of the Group's financial reporting system, risk management and internal control systems; and - review transactions with connected persons (if any).